microsoft/OHDSIonAzure/infra/terraform/modules/azure_devops_environment/README.md

   ...
 ```

-You will need to ensure that you can successfully from `terraform init` from the root of your project to confirm that are able to run multiple versions of the same provider.
+You will need to ensure that you can successfully `terraform init` from the root of your project to confirm that you are able to run multiple versions of the same provider.

 ## How to configure